 Abortion, Christian, Debate, Discourse, Ethics, Religion

 Copyright 2011 Angela Annette Chipman

 Chipman, Angela Annette.
-"Discussing the underlying concerns in the abortion debate: searching for an effective model of discourse." thesis, University of Iowa, 2011.
+"Discussing the underlying concerns in the abortion debate: searching for an effective model of discourse."
+MA (Master of Arts) thesis, University of Iowa, 2011.